ashuang/procman/doc/content/config_file.md

 - "exec"
   - String.
 The name of the command that will be run when the command is started.
 This should follow bash-style shell syntax.
 This attribute is __required__.
-- "host"
+- "deputy"
   - String.
-The name of the deputy that the command will be assigned to.
+The id of the deputy that the command will be assigned to.
 This attribute is __required__.
 - "auto_respawn"
   - String.
 Must be either "true" or "false".
 If true, then a deputy will automatically try to restart the command if it stops, as long as the